OCA/product-attribute/product_internal_reference_generator/README.rst

 "001" the variant identifier.

 Every time a new variant is created, a new internal reference is automatically assigned with progressive variant code.

+A general setting allows to set the default Internal Reference Template for new products.

+Two specific access rights allow specific users to:

+- generate an internal reference in product

-A specific access rights allows specific users to change internal reference template for a product template once an internal reference has been generated, as well as editing existing ones.
+- create internal reference templates, change internal reference template for a product template once an internal reference has been generated, as well as editing existing internal references.

 **Table of contents**